RakhithJK/dbeaver-dbeaver-wiki/Data-transfer-email.md

 ![](images/ug/data-transfer/mail-configuration.png)

 That's it.
-After the task is completed, the specified recipients will receive an email containing the exported file in a specified format during the data transfer format.
+After the task is completed, the specified recipients will receive an email containing the exported file in a specified format during the data transfer.

 ### Authorization troubleshooting

 You may face various problems while setting up a new SMTP profile.

 Several common errors when using Gmail and solutions for them are described below:
 - `535-5.7.8 Username and Password not accepted`.
-If you are certain that you have entered valid credentials, then try allowing less secure apps.
-Check that the username and password are correct.<br>Read more at https://support.google.com/accounts/answer/6010255
+Check that the username and password are correct.
+If you are certain that you have entered valid credentials, then try allowing less secure apps.<br>Read more at https://support.google.com/accounts/answer/6010255
 - `534-5.7.9 Application-specific password required`.
 You have two-factor authorization enabled.
 You will need to generate a special password for DBeaver to use.<br>Read more at https://support.google.com/accounts/answer/185833

-There were also several cases when antivirus' would block DBeaver from sending an e-mail.
+There were also several cases when antivirus' would block DBeaver from sending an email.